-APC opened a new extension school in Sitio Kalasungay, Brgy.
-Balagnan, Esperanza, Agusan del Sur in January 2014.
+APC opened a new extension school in Sitio Kalasungay, Barangay San Vicente, Esperanza, Agusan del Sur in January 2014.
 Upon the appeal of Datu Man‐isyo, the tribal chieftain of Sitio Kalasungay, APC opened Kinder 1 up to Daweg A (Grade 1).

 In the past years, the children in Kalasungay community, including the chieftain’s children, studied in APC, Bendum.
 Due to the long distance between Bendum and Kalasungay, which takes a day’s travel on foot in the Pantaron Range, the students have to stay in the dalēpaan in Bendum and only go home during school breaks.

 Datu Man‐isyo asked the local government to put up a school in their community.
 For a long time, the local government had been unresponsive and the chieftain had to seek other options.
 The chieftain directed this concern to Pedro Walpole.

 As a response to the need for education of the indigenous children of Kalasungay and other neighboring community, Pedro, along with APC staff and teachers, visited the community and

 agreed to put up an APC extension school.
 The APC provided the teachers for Kinder 1 up to Daweg A (Grade 2).

 The community contributed by constructing a school building and toilet facilities made from light materials.
 The school caters to children of Pulangiyēn, Higaonon, Adjawanēn, Maasamnēn, and other cultural groups.
 Having the APC extension school in their community in Kalasungay means the children do not need to walk all the way to Bendum at an early age but both younger children and adolescents can also join classes at home.
 When the children finish Daweg A, they can opt to continue studying in Bendum or pursue other venues such as youth skills and formative training.